 - Whether the student has been expelled or suspended from a public school for more than ten consecutive days, in which case the student may apply for admission under the district’s policy for readmission of expelled students.

 A parent or guardian may apply for admission on behalf of his or her child by completing the Choice Transfer Request form.
-This form is also available at the Zellerbach Administration Center, located at 841 NE 22nd Ave., Camas, WA 98607.
+Applications for the 2020-21 school year will be accepted beginning May 1, 2020.

-Non-resident boundary requests are valid for one school year only; therefore, an admission form must be submitted for consideration each year.
+Non-resident boundary requests are valid for one school year only; therefore a Choice Transfer Form must be submitted for consideration each year.